4 must-do outdoor adventures in NSW

 Mount Gower, part of the Seven Peaks Walk on Lord Howe Island

-If time is short but you still feel like a challenge, head for the Red Cedar Falls walking track on the Mid-North Coast.
-This steep, sometimes slippery, grade 5 trek takes three or so hours return and rewards you with a dramatic view of Dorrigo National Park’s biggest waterfall, as well as opportunities to enjoy some life-affirming cool-downs in swimming holes along the way.
+Alternatively, head for the Red Cedar Falls walking track on the Mid-North Coast.
+This steep grade 5 trek takes three or so hours return and rewards you with a dramatic view of Dorrigo National Park’s biggest waterfall, as well as opportunities to cool down in swimming holes along the way.

 Proposal Fine Dining Picnic Adventure Rock climb Abseil Package at Outdoor Raw in Nowra, South coast

-A 'cliffnic' with Outdoor Raw, Nowra - Credit: Daryl Jones/Outdoor Raw
+A 'cliffnic' with Outdoor Raw, Nowra - Credit: Daryl Jones | Outdoor Raw

 Treetop Crazy Rider at Treetop Adventure Park in Tuggerah, Central Coast